prisma-archive/graphcool-templates/miscellaneous/quote-of-the-day/README.md

 A fun set of schema extension queries that exposes the public [TheySaidSo Famous Quotes API](https://theysaidso.com/api/) through your Graphcool endpoint.

+> Please follow the TheySaidSo API [attribution guidelines](https://theysaidso.com/api/) when using this API.

 ## Getting Started

 - Create Schema Extensions using the `.graphql` and `.js` files provided in this project